Explore the tools, technology, and science at play in today’s digital cinema cameras

 This workshop will also introduce students to benefits and challenges of Raw and Log recording and their practical applications.
 Students will be presented with the implications of shooting in different Log modes, the technical and aesthetic decisions that merit choosing certain workflows over others.

-Attention will be given to on-set Look-Up-Table (LUT) creation, demonstrating the process for creating and applying a LUT on cameras including the Arri Alexa, Amira, Sony F55, Canon C500 and Red Epic Dragon.
+Attention will be given to on-set Look-Up-Table (LUT) creation, demonstrating the process for creating and applying a LUT on cameras such as the Arri Alexa, Amira, Sony F55, and Red.
 Specific focus on the application of these tools on set and through the post production process will leave students with a detailed understanding of LUT creation and color management.